ojd2/CS4201_GC/README.md

 `var z = makeInt(10, heap);`

 Next, we do the same with our `makeCons()` function however we add the value of a standard null.
-Notice how we also tag z which is a variable we are storing our integer in.
+Notice how we also tag z that is a variable we are storing our integer in.

 ```javascript